Sushi: Nori

 The dark green seaweed wrappers used in makimono are called nori (海苔).
 Nori is a type of red algae, typically in the family Bangiaceae, traditionally cultivated in the harbors of Japan.
 Many different foliose red algae species are cultivated to be used as sushi wrappers, however Pyropia tenera is the most commonly farmed.
 This species ranks among the top three most commonly cultivated seaweed species in China, Korea, and Japan.
 Originally, algae was scraped from dock pilings, rolled out into thin, edible sheets, and dried in the sun, similar to making rice paper.
 Today, the commercial product is farmed, processed, toasted, packaged, and sold in sheets.

 The size of a nori sheet influences the size of makimono.
 A full-size sheet produces futomaki, and a half produces hosomaki and temaki.
 To produce gunkan and some other makimono, an appropriately sized piece of nori is cut from a whole sheet.

 Nori by itself is an edible snack and is available with salt or flavored with teriyaki sauce.
 The flavored variety, however, tends to be of lesser quality and is not suitable for sushi.

 When making fukusazushi, a paper-thin omelet may replace a sheet of nori as the wrapping.
 The omelet is traditionally made on a rectangular omelet pan, known as a makiyakinabe, and used to form the pouch for the rice and fillings.

-Gu
+Gu (具)

 Sushi made of meats other than fish (whether raw or cooked) is a variation often seen in Japan.